Osip Piatnitsky: Underground revolutionary

-Tarshis became a convert to Marxism and joined the Russian Social Democratic Labor Party (RSDLP) in 1899, moving that same year to Lithuania's largest city, Vilna (today's Vilnius).
+Tarshis became a convert to Marxism and joined the Russian Social Democratic Labor Party (RSDLP) in 1899, moving that same year to Lithuania's largest city, Vilna (now Vilnius).
 There Tashis became involved in the Vilna organization of ladies' tailors.
-As a member of the underground movement, Tarshis adopted the pseudonym "Piatnitsa" (translation: "Friday") as a means of avoiding detection by the Okhrana, the Tsar's secret police.
+As a member of the underground movement, Tarshis adopted the pseudonym Piatnitsa, meaning "Friday", as a means of avoiding detection by the Okhrana, the tsar's secret police.
 This early "party name" became the root of Tarshis's best-known pseudonym, Osip Piatnitsky, and it is by this name that he will henceforth be referred to here.

-In 1901 Piatnitsky became associated with the Internationalist wing of the RSDLP, a group prominently including Vladimir Ul'ianov (N. Lenin), which was at the time publishing the revolutionary newspaper Iskra from emigration in Germany.
+In 1901, Piatnitsky became associated with the Internationalist wing of the RSDLP, a group prominently including Vladimir Ulyanov (Lenin), which was at the time publishing the revolutionary newspaper Iskra from emigration in Germany.
 Piatnitsky became involved in the smuggling of this newspaper across the German frontier into Russia, also helping to organize the transportation of party members to and from the country.
 This dangerous work placed Piatnitsky in harm's way, and arrest by the secret police followed in 1902.

 Although jailed in 1902, Piatnitsky managed to make his escape and he returned to Germany to continue his work as a courier for the Iskra group.
 He was a delegate to the 2nd Congress of the RSDLP in London in the Summer of 1903 — a gathering which split the RSDLP into rival Bolshevik and Menshevik wings.
 Piatnitsky sided with Lenin and the Bolsheviks at that gathering and he remained a loyal member of that faction throughout the pre-revolutionary years.